Andrettin/Wyrmsun/readme.txt

 * Units
 - Added Goblin Magnate (icon design by Jesse Crider and graphics by Jinn), which innately has the Leadership Aura.
 - Added "the Clever" epithet for the Intelligent trait, and "the Blessed" for the Pious trait.
+- Gnomes of the Acthnic Tribe and the Acthna factions now have gray skin (graphic changes by Jinn).

 * Upgrades
 - Added Coinage technology for the Goblins (icon design by Jesse Crider and graphics by Jinn).